-- During the design phase (drawing shown above) - During construction of that section of track; and - During pre-revenue testing (expanded upon later in this section)
+- During construction of that section of track; and - During pre-revenue testing (expanded upon later in this section)

 Through our interviews, we learned that the construction contractor, Mass Electric, had noted "cut off excess rod" as part of their 2017 construction work plan.
 However, Sound Transit's Construction Management Consultant, Mott McDonald, did not ensure the construction contractor completed the work and cut the rods, leaving the aforementioned rods exposed above the top of rail.